arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/mkr-1000-web-server-ap-mode/mkr-1000-web-server-ap-mode.md

 ## Introduction

 In this tutorial, we will be creating something called an Access Point.
 An access point is practically a wireless local area network, which in this tutorial will **not be connected to the Internet**.
-This can be a practical setup for projects that have no access to the internet, but we still want to control and monitor our MKR 1000 board wirelessly.
+This can be a practical setup for projects that have no access to the internet, but we still want to control and monitor our MKR 1000 WiFi board wirelessly.
 We will be using functionalities from the **WiFi101** library, and we will set up a basic configuration that allows us to control an LED (on or off) and do a reading on one of the analog pins.

 ## Hardware & Software Needed